Uncomplicated Urinary Tract Infections

 • Fever

-Patients with permanent indwelling Foley catheters or suprapubic tubes may have vague signs and symptoms, including an elevated leukocyte count and low-grade fever.
-Most patients with catheters will have pyuria and high urinary bacterial colony counts.
-This is not an actual urinary tract infection and should not be treated unless there are systemic signs or symptoms of pain, spasms, hematuria, or other abnormal bladder activity.
+Patients with permanent indwelling Foley catheters or suprapubic tubes: Patients with permanent indwelling Foley catheters or suprapubic tubes may exhibit vague signs and symptoms, such as an elevated leukocyte count and low-grade fever.
+Most patients with catheters will show pyuria and high urinary bacterial colony counts; however, this does not indicate an actual UTI.
+Treatment should only be considered if there are systemic signs or symptoms, such as pain, spasms, fever, hematuria, or other unexplained bladder abnormalities.

 Evaluation